The strong Fe K line and spin of the black-hole X-ray binary MAXI J1631-479: Spectral fits

-Finally, we consider a model with a warm and optically thick corona on top of the accretion disk, considered before for Cyg X-1, LMC X-1, M33 X-7, and GX 339--4 \citep{Belczynski24, Zdziarski24a, Zdziarski24b, Zdziarski25a}.
+Finally, we consider a model with a warm, optically thick corona on top of the accretion disk, as previously applied to Cyg X-1, LMC X-1, M33 X-7, and GX 339--4 \citep{Belczynski24, Zdziarski24a, Zdziarski24b, Zdziarski25a}.
+In those cases, the presence of such coronae allowed spin values close to null, and significantly improved the fit for Cyg X-1.
 Such coronae were modeled there by optically thick thermal Comptonization using the code {\tt thcomp} \citep{Z20_thcomp}.
 The differences of this model with respect to that of Equation \ref{xspec_model} is the addition of the {\tt thcomp} factor in front of the {\tt disk} factor and that a free color correction in {\tt slimbh} is used instead of the model including radiative transfer (see a discussion in \citealt{Zdziarski25a}).
-However, we have not been able to find a model with a warm corona that would provide a better fit than our main model.
-The best one had $\chi_\nu^2= 1180/933$.
-Thus, we conclude that such a component may not be present in \source.
+However, we have not identified a model with a warm corona that yields a better fit than our main model.
+The best fit has $a_*=0.00^{+0.08}$ and $\chi_\nu^2= 1120/926$.
+Thus, we conclude that while such a component may still be present in \source, there is no statistical evidence for it.